Brand Protection

 1. Monitor Social Media and Online Presence

-• Use automated tools to continuously monitor social media platforms and the web for rogue websites, fake profiles, impersonation attempts, and unauthorized use of the brand name.
+• Use automated tools to continuously monitor social media platforms and the web for websites impersonating your brand, fake profiles, general impersonation attempts, and unauthorized use of your brand name.

 • Regularly search for variations of your brand name and logos to identify potential threats and fraudulent activity early.